Skip to content

 Cookie: authToken=<your-jwt-token>

-The response includes the full wishlist data: name, items, owner email, and notes.
+The response has the full wishlist: name, items, owner email, notes.

 curl -b "authToken=<your-jwt-token>" \